-- ٠ Non-Interactive Tests Only - Runs only tests that require no user intervention. - Quick Tests Only Runs only the quick tests on the device. - Show Ending Timestamp Time stamps the test log. • - Test Iterations Selects the number of times the test is run. •

-• Log output file pathname - Enables you to specify the diskette drive or USB memory key where the test log file is saved.
-You cannot save the file to a hard drive.
+- Non-Interactive Tests Only-Runs only tests that require no user intervention. - ٠ Quick Tests Only-Runs only the quick tests on the device. - Show Ending Timestamp-Time stamps the test log. • - Test Iterations-Selects the number of times the test is run. • - Continue on Failure-Enables the tests to continue without user intervention in the event that one of the tests has failed. - ٠ Log output file pathname-Enables you to specify the diskette drive or USB memory key where the test log file is saved.
+You cannot save the file to a hard drive